cterse/oss-feedback-processor/README.md

 * Create a new task under `tasks`
 * Give it a name using the `name` key
 * Add the required `subtask`s

+## Prerequisites
+- [ ] Python 3

+## How to Run
+1. `git clone` this repository.
+2. `cd` into the project root.
+3. Create and activate a Python [virtual env](https://docs.python.org/3/tutorial/venv.html) (OPTIONAL).
+4. Run `pip install -r requirements.txt` to install project dependencies
+5. ❗❗ Check the `config.yml` file for correctness in case of of any editions to it.
+Check that it is present in the project root.
+6. Run `python3 src/parse.py`

+## Project Structure
+_project dirs description_